 Have you been here?
 Share a tip or a photo with fellow travelers.

+The Junction Flea is a collaboration between Smash and the owners of the former Russet and Empire.
+The result is a collection of antiques, independent craft designers, and coffee and food purveyors, along with some of the best people-watching in Toronto.
 Once held on the fringe of the Junction every second Saturday of the month, "The Flea," as it's affectionately called, has moved to the Evergreen Brickworks.
 I've found old tin boxes with prints of the Royal Family, a Hudson's Bay Coat, $5 pints of Indie Ale House, and some really cool boots.
 Bring cash.

 I take my 9 month old son here, have an easy breakfast at the farmer's market and take a hike with our stroller.
 We get lost in a forest of gleaming autumn leaves long enough to forget that we drove here!